tlevine/www.thomaslevine.com/content/!/open-data-500-data-dictionary/index.md

 The Open Data 500 uses a sampling strategy that they term "comprehensive call".
 That sounds really complicated, but it's actually quite simple.

-The questionnaire results can be considered a convenience sample [convenience sample](http://en.wikipedia.org/wiki/Accidental_sampling) of companies that meet the Open Data 500 eligibility criteria.
+The questionnaire results can be considered a [convenience sample](http://en.wikipedia.org/wiki/Accidental_sampling) of companies that meet the Open Data 500 eligibility criteria.